Who doesn’t love a good deal?

 When you work in the spa business, you’re going to have those super slow seasons.

-And not only are you NOT making money, you get to be the lucky person to cut hours!
+And not only are you NOT making money, but you also get to be the lucky person to cut hours!

 Of all the things I DID NOT like to do as a spa owner, sending staff home early or laying them off was truly at the top of that list.

 By using Groupon effectively, you DO generate traffic.
-It can help you maintain some sort of consistency in the amount of hours you can afford to give your staff!
+It can help you maintain some sort of consistency in the number of hours you can afford to give your staff!